Covid 19 coronavirus: Waiheke Island ferry - 'animal behaviour' in queue sparks police complaints

 Fullers services to and from Waiheke and Devonport are exempt from Auckland Transport's Public Transport Operating Model, meaning the company can base its services on profitability rather than the needs of public transport users.
 This exemption is under review.

-"It's clearly not economic for them to be running a ferry every half an hour at the moment however it is necessary to be doing it for public transport reasons," Handley said.
+"It's clearly not economic for them to be running a ferry every half an hour at the moment, however it is necessary to be doing it for public transport reasons," Handley said.

 But sailings won't increase for another two weeks.